 - A passing "Projected" energy rating report is required at time of permit application.
 This reflects the proposed architecture and energy specifications.
-For stock plans, it reflects the "worst-case" combination of options and orientation. - A passing "Confirmed" energy rating report, reflecting as-built data, is required to receive a Certificate of Occupancy for final approval of a completed home.
+For stock plans, it reflects the "worst-case" combination of options and orientation. - A passing "Confirmed" energy rating report, including the Home Energy Rating Certificate with corresponding HERS score, reflecting as-built data, is required to receive a Certificate of Occupancy for final approval of a completed home.